KVIncubator/essentials--beginner.learn.howto/README.md

 # Java beginner How-To

-Java beginner How-To is a samples of Java code samples that cover working with Json, XML, and web services.
+Java beginner How-To is a samples of Java code that cover working with Json, XML, and web services.

 ## Installation